-New Philadelphia seeks to be a caring congregation, worshiping God, and encouraging one another to seek a closer relationship with Jesus Christ, as we follow the lead of the Holy Spirit in service and in mission.
+New Philadelphia seeks to be an open and caring Christian congregation in the Moravian tradition, worshipping God and honoring the scripture, while encouraging one another to live, love, and serve like Jesus as we follow the lead of the Holy Spirit.

 The Moravian Denomination

 The Moravian Church was first known by the name “Unitas Fratrum.”
 It is a Latin phrase meaning, “Unity of the Brethren.”
 Worldwide, it is still our official name.
-We are called Moravians because the church got its start in Moravia and Bohemia.
+The church got its start in Moravia and Bohemia, hence the name “Moravians”.

 The Ancient Unity

 John Hus was a Catholic Priest and the Dean of the Chapel at the University of Prague.
 He was immensely popular because he preached the simple Gospel of Christ in the language of the people.
 Unfortunately, when Hus began to speak out against the immorality of the clergy and other inconsistencies in the Church of his day, he made enemies in high places.
 Charged as a heretic and condemned by the Council of Constance, Hus was burned at the stake on July 6th, 1415.
 It is often said that the Moravian Church “grew-up out of the ashes of Hus.”
 The church was officially founded in 1457.
 The Ancient Brethren’s Church flourished for a time, but was persecuted almost out of existence during the 100 Years’ War.
 As he was dying, Bishop John Amos Comenius—also known as “the Father of Modern Education,” prayed that “a hidden seed” might be preserved until an appropriate time.